RodrigoMenegat/gardening/index.md

 I don't know how much truth there's to it, but it sounded wise, and I'm adopting it.

-This is the opposite perspective of one I came across while reading another book, "O apocalipse dos trabalhadores", by the Portuguese author Valter Hugo Mãe.
+This is the opposite perspective of one I came across while reading another book, <a href="https://www.goodreads.com/book/show/6425806-o-apocalipse-dos-trabalhadores" target="_blank" class="external">O apocalipse dos trabalhadores"</a>, by the Portuguese author Valter Hugo Mãe.

-I don't remember much about the plot, but I recall a scene in which two people meet repeatedly, but they didn't share a language both where proficient in.
+I don't remember much about the plot, but I recall that two lovers met repeatedly, but they didn't share a language both were proficient in.
 Suddenly, one of them realizes how the other (an immigrant) is struggling to conceive complex ideas and convey his feelings.
-He used to think that this migrant was stupid but no – he was simply a prisioner of his lack of vocabulary.
+She used to think that this migrant was stupid, but no – he was simply a prisioner of his lack of vocabulary.

 This idea of looking stupid for not having access to the right words left a mark on me, and it still makes me anxious.

-I've been traveling a lot lately, and working remotely in and environment where people speak several languages – and where I don't speak the language of my main employer.
+I've been traveling a lot lately, and working remotely in at least three different langauges...
+And  I don't speak the language of my main employer!

 I often feel stupid because of this.

-Maybe, though, I'm not looking stupid as Hugo Mãe thought.
-Maybe I'm smart like Murakami.
+Maybe, though, I'm not stupid as Hugo Mãe thought.
+Maybe I'm smart like Murakami was!